When You Wish Upon A Death Star

 In essence, Star Wars: A New Hope was the story of an orphaned farm boy who became radicalized after a military strike killed what was left of his family, thus becoming indoctrinated in an ancient religion, in-turn deciding to accompany a band of insurgents on a terrorist attack that would kill hundreds of thousands of men and women.
 Given that appraisal, what unpatriotic pariah could possibly see any glory in such tripe?
 Given that appraisal, couldn’t we consider the rewriting of this myth as a good thing?

-So one of the corporations representing our friendly neighborhood Ministry of Truth bought the trademark to the story and now fills our consciousness with its mediocre rewrites, and not only because it knows it can make a buck doing so.
-Let’s remember why the demand for Disney to turn a buck on Star Wars exists in the first place: because the essence of Star Wars represented a unifying perspective that deeply touched and inspired millions, thus forming an entire culture around it – a culture now under attack by postmodern nihilism.
-Case and point, examine the line in the newest film:
+Disney only saw profit potential in the Star Wars franchise because the essence of the original story represented a unifying perspective that deeply touched and inspired millions, thus forming an entire culture around it – a culture now under attack by postmodern nihilism.
+Case in point, examine the line in the newest film:

 Let the past die.
 Kill it if you have to.
 It’s the only way to become what you’re meant to be.”

-Although this seems on the surface to mirror the sentiment of Forrest Gump’s assertion that “youve got to put the past behind you before you can move on,” it also constitutes an expression of postmodern nihilism.
+Although this seems on the surface to mirror the sentiment of Forrest Gump’s assertion that “you’ve got to put the past behind you before you can move on,” it also constitutes an expression of postmodern nihilism.
 Within the context of producing yet another Star Wars film, the quote illustrates a mentality of complacency.
 It seeks to encourage cultural amnesia and historic myopia.

 In the same way, the cartoonish fairy tale we were all told about WMDs in Iraq was a corporate piece of imperial propaganda loaded with plot holes, logical fallacies, and embarrassing errors.
 But the story was easy to understand, and instantly forgettable.
 It also happened to be worth a truckload of money.